 Transfer on parole

-A prisoner may be eligible to transfer to Australia if they are on parole or coming up for parole, depending on the requirements of the country from which they seek to transfer.
+A prisoner may be eligible to transfer to Australia if they are on parole or coming up for parole, or serving the suspended part of their sentence, depending on the requirements of the country from which they seek to transfer.

 Prisoners who have received the death penalty

-The definition of prisoner under the ITP Act does not include a person who has been sentenced to death.
+The definition of prisoner under the International Transfer of Prisoners Act 1997 does not include a person who has been sentenced to death.
 This means that people who have been sentenced to death cannot transfer to Australia under the ITP Act.

-However, the ITP Act provides that if a sentence of death imposed on a person has been commuted to a term of imprisonment, the person may apply to transfer to Australia.
+However, the International Transfer of Prisoners Act 1997 provides that if a sentence of death imposed on a person has been commuted to a life sentence or a term of imprisonment, the person may apply to transfer to Australia.

 The time taken to process an application for transfer varies from case to case.
-Finalising applications for transfer to Australia can take some time, as they must be considered by a number of different parties, including the government of Australia, the foreign country and the Australian state or territory.
+Finalising applications for transfer to Australia can take some time as they must be considered by a number of different parties, including the Australian Government, the foreign country and the relevant Australian state or territory.

-When this department receives an application for transfer to Australia, it will seek reports from the sentencing country, including information about the prisoner’s sentence, behaviour and health.
+When the Attorney-General's Department receives an application for transfer to Australia, it will seek reports from the sentencing country, including information about the prisoner's sentence, health, behaviour and custodial progress.

-If the state or territory minister consents to the transfer, the prisoner and the foreign country will both be asked to consent to the terms of transfer proposed by the Australian Government.
+If the state or territory minister consents to the transfer, the Australian Government will seek the consent of the foreign country, and prisoner, to the transfer on the proposed terms of transfer.

-If both parties consent, the Australian Minister for Justice will consider the application and determine whether to provide final consent to the transfer.
-If the Australian Minister provides his consent, the Minister will sign a warrant authorising the prisoner’s transfer.
+If all parties consent, the Australian Minister for Justice will consider the application and determine whether to provide final consent to the transfer.
+If the Australian Minister for Justice provides final consent, the Minister will sign a warrant authorising the prisoner's transfer.

-Once the warrant has been signed, arrangements for the prisoner’s physical transfer will be made between the relevant state or territory and foreign governments.
+Once the warrant has been signed, the relevant state or territory and foreign government will make arrangements for the prisoner's physical transfer.